Search String

 Frontier ignited imaginations like no computer game before it.
 And that goes beyond entertainment and into the realm of significance to humanity.
 It is a work of genius, a digital artifact.

-Frontier ran on 1985-tech yet anyone who played it in 1993 felt like they were playing something from the future: it was the space-age subject matter coupled with the geometric lightsourced graphics, physics engine and spartan color scheme that made Frontier a futuristic experience, a computer game that evoked the scope of Asimov's Foundation (1951).
+Frontier ran on 1985-tech yet anyone who played it in 1993 felt like they were playing something from the future: it was the space-age subject matter coupled with the geometric lightsourced graphics, physics engine and spartan color scheme that made Frontier a futuristic experience, a computer game that evoked the scope of Asimov's Foundation of 1951.

 Frontier: Elite 2 keeps track of player ranks and ratings: